 - When it comes to purchasing a step-over bike, one of the drawbacks being that, while the frame is built to handle all types of terrain, it is not designed for harsh riding conditions or heavy riders.
 If you want your step-over bicycle to be able to survive any of these conditions, you may need to spend more money customizing it to meet your unique needs.

-- Furthermore, step-over bikes are often built for 90% street riding and 10% off-road riding.
-As a result, if you intend on riding your step-over bicycle in a variety of situations, you may need to invest in a pair of specialized tires.
+- Furthermore, step-over bike frame are often built for 90% street riding and 10% off-road riding.
+As a result, if you intend on riding your step-over bike frame in a variety of situations, you may need to invest in a pair of specialized tires.
 Alternatively, double-check that the bike you're buying is appropriate for the terrain you'll be riding through.

-We agree the Step-Thru style would be the best option for most ladies because of its simple and elegant nature.
+We agree the Step-Thru frame would be the best option for most ladies because of its simple and elegant nature.
 Purchasing a traditional model can cause you a great deal of trouble.
-The Step-Over style can quickly scratch and ruin your skirts.
+The Step-Over frame can quickly scratch and ruin your skirts.

 The Step-Over design, on the other hand, is more suited to cycling adventurers and others who like challenges due to its more stable nature.
 Furthermore, it is the perfect alternative for professional cyclists and is seen in many professional cycling competitions.
 Traditional models could be more appealing to some very tall people.